Jose Siri Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 10th in MLB.
+- The pitching staff for the Orioles has a collective nine K/9, which ranks 11th in the league.

-- The Orioles' 4.45 team ERA ranks 16th among all league pitching staffs.
+- The Orioles have a 4.34 team ERA that ranks 16th among all league pitching staffs.

-- The Orioles are sending Gibson (4-1) to make his eighth start of the season.
-He is 4-1 with a 4.61 ERA and 27 strikeouts in 41 2/3 innings pitched.
+- Kremer makes the start for the Orioles, his eighth of the season.
+He is 3-1 with a 5.80 ERA and 28 strikeouts through 35 2/3 innings pitched.

-- The righty's most recent appearance was on Wednesday against the Kansas City Royals, when he threw 6 2/3 innings, surrendering six earned runs while allowing 10 hits.
+- In his most recent appearance on Friday, the right-hander went six innings against the Atlanta Braves, giving up one earned run while surrendering six hits.

+- In seven games this season, the 27-year-old has put up a 5.80 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .308 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.